Shreyya18/local-repo/README.md

-in this repo we learn how to upload code from local machine to github repo
+uploading  code from local machine to github repo
 <br>
 first create a project in code editor (vs code)